If you’re putting together a home music production studio, an audio interface is one of the most crucial pieces of equipment to invest in.

 If you’re starting out and want the cheaper of the two options, Focusrite is the way to go price-wise.

 No matter what type of equipment you’re searching for, sturdiness is an important factor.
-You’re paying good money for a product, and you want it to last as long as possible.
+You’re paying good money for a product and it to last as long as possible.

 Though each of these models’ designs is sleek and compact, the Focusrite is definitely more eye-catching.
 Its red chassis and color-coded knobs give it a clean and organized appearance.